 _

-Where to eat in Versailles?
+Where to eat Italian in Versailles?
 Restaurant Corte

-We also took advantage of our getaway to Versailles in 2017 to have an Italian lunch at the restaurant Corte, which is located in the town of Versailles.
-This restaurant, specializing in Italian products and more particularly in pizzas, is located about a 15/20-minute walk from the palace, but honestly, it’s very doable, especially after a good meal, a little walk was perfect to digest!
+We also took advantage of our getaway to Versailles in 2017 to have an Italian lunch at the restaurant Corte which is located in the town of Versailles.
+This restaurant, specializing in Italian products and more particularly in pizzas, is located about a 15/20 minute walk from the château, but honestly, it’s very doable, especially after a good meal, a little walk was perfect to digest!
+Particular attention is paid to the wine list with a selection of small producers and organic and natural wines.
+This is quite simply because the owner of the establishment, Thibault, is a fan of this type of product.

 To taste:

-- As a starter, we shared a roasted polenta with parmesan cream “crostone di polenta” (€8) and it was really delicious!
+- For our appetizer, we shared a roasted polenta with parmesan cream, known as “crostone di polenta” (8 €), and it was truly delicious!

-- We tested their specialties for the main course with a pizza with truffle cream, parmesan, pecorino, and arugula, la corvo (€20), and it was really very good.
+- For our main course, we tested their specialties with a pizza made with truffle cream, parmesan, pecorino, and arugula, the corvo (20 €), and it was really very good.

-- For my part, I had the fresh pasta of the day, cappelli stuffed with radicchio and speck (€14), a super original dish, delicious, and quite visually appealing.
+- For my part, I had the fresh pasta of the day, cappelli stuffed with radicchio and speck (14 €); a super original, delicious, and quite visually appealing dish.

-- For dessert, I don’t need to tell you what I had, you might guess… So here, no classic tiramisu but a version with limoncello (€8).
-If you really crave a classic tiramisu, you might be a little disappointed, but otherwise as a lemon cake, it’s quite nice.
+- As for dessert, I don’t need to tell you what I picked, you can probably guess… Well, no classic tiramisu here, but a limoncello version (8 €).
+If you are really craving a traditional tiramisu, you might be a bit disappointed, but otherwise, as a lemon cake, it’s quite nice.

-Price for wine by the glass: between €5.50 and €6.50
+Price for wine by the glass: between 5.50 and 6.50 €

-Restaurant Corte 69 rue de Montreuil 78000 Versailles
+69 rue de Montreuil 78000 Versailles

 _